 Schema markup for WordPress:

-If you are WordPress user, you might be aware of term plugins, right?
+If you are a WordPress user, you might be aware of term plugins, right?
 There are many plugins available to add schema markup to your pages.
 SEOPressor is one of them which provides seamless integration of schema mark on your pages just within an editor section.

-With SEOPressor, you can improve the search relevancy easily without having a mess with single line code.
+With SEOPressor, you can improve the search relevancy easily without having a mess with a single line code.
 So, WordPress users can install the plugin and forget about the code stuff to get Scheme Markup.

 Schema.org suggests, “the more content you mark up, the better.”